-- Be Safe: Water events can present many possible safety hazards to residents.
-The potential for slips, falls and electric shock are very real.
+- Be Safe: A water event can present many possible safety hazards to occupants.
+The potential for electric shock and slips and falls are very real.
 Also, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+Only complete tasks that can be done safely.

-- Electrical: Turn off the power to affected areas of the home.
-Do not operate the TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Turn off the power to affected rooms of the home.
+Don’t operate your TV or other electrical appliances while standing on wet carpets or floors.

-- Clothing/Fabrics: Transport wet items to a dry area.
-Don’t let draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Relocate wet items to a dry area.
+Do not allow draperies to remain in contact with wet floors or carpeting.

 Fire Damage Tips

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, and scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be done safely.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
+Only perform tasks that can be completed safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can cause more damage.
+- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been checked by a professional.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Don’t eat food items exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Do not eat food items exposed to smoke or canned items that have been exposed to excessive heat.

-- Pets: Transport any and all pets to a safe environment until your home has been cleaned and restored.
+- Pets: Relocate all pets to a clean environment until your home has been fully cleaned and restored.